titus-kimutai/Reactjs_learning/README.md

 ### TodoApp demonstration

-# This is my Todo List App with react
+# This is my Todo List App with reagoct

 i created a a todo list app where you can add a todo and perform other operations for example deleting and also updating a todo.
 Bellow is an image showing one created todo list and displayed the added list